 Why Do I Need To Clean My Paving And Patios?

 It seems obvious but regular cleaning of your paving and patios is essential to maintaining their condition and ensuring they last as long as possible.

 Moisture and bacteria can cause moss and algae build ups which, while making your garden look tired and unkempt, can also make surfaces very slippery.
 Cleaning off the moss before it gets out of hand can help to prevent accidents.
-This also applies to decking surfaces.
+This also applies to deck surfaces.

-Also, if left to their own devises, weeds can find their way in between the paving slabs and in areas you wouldn’t think were possible for them to grow.
+Also, if left to their own devices, weeds can find their way in between the paving slabs and in areas you wouldn’t think were possible for them to grow.
 A regular clean will keep these at bay.